 You don’t make too many films.
 “Bug” was the last film you did before “Killer Joe.”
 Is there a reason for that?

 I think I made about fifteen or sixteen films in over forty years, and I’ve been announced for many films that I didn’t do.
 You know, I don’t see a lot of movies.
 But in about fourteen years, I’ve done twelve operas.
 I just finished an opera in Vienna, ‘The Tales of Hoffman,’ and just before that I did ‘The Metropolis Case’ in Florence, Italy.
 So I am not interested in doing or seeing a lot of films, you know.
 In the 1970s, I only made a few films—the famous seventies of Hollywood.
 Everyone thinks that was a golden age for young people in Hollywood, but all of us were getting fired every day.
 Francis Ford Coppola was fired when he made “The Godfather” , they wanted to fire me when I did “The French Connection” and “The Exorcist” , but we all just went on with our movies.
 It was not however a blissful time, but we had everything we wanted.
-A lot of the reasons that I have not done too many movies, is because it’s a pain in the ass.
-You have to fight people who don’t know anything at all about how to make a film, who are giving you this advise and that advise—then I’d rather stay home and read Proust.
+A lot of the reasons that I have not done too many movies is because it’s a pain in the ass.
+You have to fight people who don’t know anything at all about how to make a film, who are giving you this advice and that advice—then I’d rather stay home and read Proust.